What to do When a Spouse or Loved One Dies

 In addition, you’ll make arrangements for flowers, transportation, music, and often, a reception afterward.
 In all cases, having a close relative or friend help you with the decisions can make the process a lot easier.

 Write the obituary

 Obituaries include basic facts about the deceased’s life and are often written by family members or close friends.
 The obituary can be handed out at the service, printed in a newspaper, or posted online.

 Some important things that need to be done after the funeral include:

-- Cancel (or transfer into your name or estate) any credit cards, gym memberships, bank accounts and cell phone accounts
+- Cancel (or transfer into your name or estate) any credit cards, gym memberships, bank accounts, utility service accounts, and cell phone accounts.

 - Collect the special lump-sum death payment from the federal government.
 Generally, the lump-sum is paid to the surviving spouse (or child if there’s no eligible spouse).

-- If you are the spouse of the deceased, you should apply for any benefits you are eligible for such as pension benefits, any company-related benefits, and any government benefits.
+- If you are the spouse of the deceased, apply for any benefits you are eligible for such as pension benefits, any company-related benefits, and any government benefits.

 Losing a loved one is overwhelming, especially if it happens suddenly.
 There are literally hundreds of decisions that need to be made, all in a very short period of time.